 Born in 1869 in the shadow of the fallen Confederate capital, William was the youngest child of Everett Wingfield and Ann Eliza (Bass) Baugh .
 He grew up during the turbulent reconstruction era and found his calling early in life.
 Willie, as he was sometimes called, inherited his forefathers’ talent for woodworking, and as an adult, would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill .

-In an era where southern men followed family traditions, William seemed hell-bent on doing things his own way.
-By the time he was seventeen, he was working in the upholstery business and living on his own .
-At eighteen, he met his future wife, and within days of turning nineteen (if records are to be believed), he was a married man .
+In an era where southern men followed family traditions, William was hell-bent on doing things his own way.
+By age seventeen, he was working in the upholstery business and living on his own .
+At eighteen he met his future wife, and within days of turning nineteen (if records are to be believed), he was a married man .

 About that wedding…

 William and Melcena were married on 4 July 1887 at First Presbyterian Church in Washington, D.C. .
 It was tempting to assume that the teenagers had run off and eloped, perhaps to avoid a scandal of some sort.
 Those things happened, right?